Transistor: Mnemonics

 Convenient mnemonic to remember the type of transistor (represented by an electrical symbol) involves the direction of the arrow.
-For the BJT, on an n-p-n transistor symbol, the arrow will "Not Point iN".
-On a p-n-p transistor symbol, the arrow "Points iN Proudly".
-This however does not apply to MOSFET-based transistor symbols as the arrow is typically reversed (i.e. the arrow for the n-p-n points inside).
+For the BJT, on an n–p–n transistor symbol, the arrow will "Not Point iN".
+On a p–n–p transistor symbol, the arrow "Points iN Proudly".
+However, this does not apply to MOSFET-based transistor symbols as the arrow is typically reversed (i.e. the arrow for the n–p–n points inside).

 Field-effect transistor (FET)

 The field-effect transistor, sometimes called a unipolar transistor, uses either electrons (in n-channel FET) or holes (in p-channel FET) for conduction.
 The four terminals of the FET are named source, gate, drain, and body (substrate).
 On most FETs, the body is connected to the source inside the package, and this will be assumed for the following description.

 In a FET, the drain-to-source current flows via a conducting channel that connects the source region to the drain region.
 The conductivity is varied by the electric field that is produced when a voltage is applied between the gate and source terminals, hence the current flowing between the drain and source is controlled by the voltage applied between the gate and source.
-As the gate–source voltage (V_{GS}) is increased, the drain–source current (I_{DS}) increases exponentially for V_{GS} below threshold, and then at a roughly quadratic rate: (I_{DS} ∝ (V_{GS} − V_{T})^{2}, where V_{T} is the threshold voltage at which drain current begins) in the "space-charge-limited" region above threshold.
+As the gate–source voltage (V_{GS}) is increased, the drain–source current (I_{DS}) increases exponentially for V_{GS} below threshold, and then at a roughly quadratic rate: (I_{DS} ∝ (V_{GS} − V_{T})^{2}, where V_{T} is the threshold voltage at which drain current begins) in the space-charge-limited region above threshold.
 A quadratic behavior is not observed in modern devices, for example, at the 65 nm technology node.

 For low noise at narrow bandwidth, the higher input resistance of the FET is advantageous.